• Skip to main content

 Breast cancer is the cancerous growth of cancer cells that forms in the cells of the breast.
 It often begins with cells in the milk-producing duct or may also begin in the ducts that direct milk into the nipple.
 Breast cancer occurs mostly to the female gender and is rare among males.

 This disease still remains one of the most commonly diagnosed cancer types among women and kills thousands worldwide every year.
-In recent times, Nigeria has recorded more than 100 thousand cases, which drastically affects the population of the womenfolk in the country.
+In recent times, Nigeria has recorded more than 100 thousand cases, drastically affecting the womenfolk population in the country.

 Breast cancer occurs in various forms, depending on which cells in the breast turn into cancer cells.
 Two of the main forms of this disease are; invasive ductal carcinoma and invasive lobular carcinoma, occurring in the lobules and ducts of the breast.